Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/blog/Governance/20211007/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/-EMK5ou-XLY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-- Updates on CC actions (50 min) -> Update Trello Board Accordingly
-- Moving existing Items across the board
+### Overview

+The 7th Catalyst Circle meeting focused mainly on planning and discussion of the elections for Circle version 2.

+The meeting commenced with updates on Catalyst Circle actions using the Trello Board cards that record problems to be addressed.
+And to move existing Items across the board.

+Problems owned by IOG were addressed first.
+Looking at the problem :

+**How does IOHK and Catalyst community coordinate building the developer and governance eco-system effectively?**